 You can modify this setting to have the app save at a shorter or longer time interval if you like.
 If the application or your computer happens to crash while you are working on a Word document, you can recover it to the state it was in when the last automatic save was performed.

-To recover an unsaved Word document on your Mac:
+Steps to recover an unsaved Word document on Mac:

 Other methods must be used to recover Word document on Mac OS X systems if they have been deleted from your computer after they have been completed.